Shinobs11/rust-chess/README.md

 Currently a huge WIP.
 As of right now, it's looks a-lot like a really high-performance chess app.
-The intention is to create a "gym" environment for use in training reinforcement learning models.
+The intention is to create a multi-agent "gym" environment for use in training reinforcement learning models.
 Will update more later.